 A Few Items to Consider When Moving Abroad From Canada

 Today’s world of connectivity allows easier access to jobs and various opportunities on a global scale, whether volunteering half way across the world to teach English, mastering a culinary class with the top chefs in France to finding the perfect job that you always wanted on the beaches of Bali.
-While beginning a new journey often feels like a dream come true, these exciting life changes are accompanied by a series of tasks to make it successful.
-To ensure a smooth transition with few bumps along the way, we suggest taking the following steps:
+While beginning a new journey often feels like a dream come true, these exciting life changes are accompanied by a series of tasks needed to make a successful move.
+To ensure a smooth transition with very few bumps along the way, we suggest taking the following steps:

 Moving To Your New Destination

 Lots of research, lots of planning!
 Upon arrival to your new destination, you will be met with countless surprises that you might not have considered, but on a positive note there is a lot of preparation you can do before your arrival.

 If your current employer is transitioning you to another country for work purposes, ask if they can set you up with a Relocation Counsellor.
 These counsellors often assist with helping find a suitable home for you and your family, setting up children in school, finding family doctors, arranging shipping for your items, transportation options and many other items to get you situated in your new community.

 Transitioning abroad on your own?
 We highly suggest making a checklist of the necessary items, including: emergency phone numbers, ie. Police department, fire department, emergency health services; create a detailed packing list of what needs to go and what can stay or be given away/donated; if a different language is spoken in your new country – at a minimum learn common words or phrases prior to departure.
 Also, make sure you set up new bank accounts and transfer funds as required.
 Moreover, a great resource once you move abroad are other expats in your country, as they have already made the move and they could provide you with some great tips for your new locale so join a club and make friends!